 After checking in, went out for a walk around the area.
 Seemed very much like some European cities I had been to, except that Irkutsk is so much nearer to Asia than Europe.

 For my first proper meal in Russia (not counting the instant noodles I had on the train), dinner at a place recommended by hostel staff for affordable and good food.
 Was kinda Ikea style where you’d pick what you want along a line and pay at the end.
 Lots of different stuff to pick from.
+I don’t think I went one round through, even after returning over the next few days.
 I later learned that this style of restaurants (stolovaya) was popular throughout Russia.
 A little tricky because I could not speak Russian so I wasn’t too sure what I was getting.
 Makes for a great adventure every meal.

 Wasn’t enough so I went for seconds.
+I had missed freshly cooked food after 2 days on instant noodles and preserved food.
+Travelling on the train needn’t be that tough, but I happen to almost always make things tougher for myself.
+Not on purpose.
 Ordering food got easier as time went by.
 Having a big appetite helped too.
 Total for 2 rounds was ₽269 or about S$5.10 based on today’s exchange rate and ruble prices on that day.
 The ruble seems to have fallen significantly since my trip, was probably about S$6.60 last year.

 Recurring themes in Russian cities: Karl Marx Streets (Ulitsa Karla Marksa), and Lenin Avenues (Prospekt/ Ulitsa Lenina).